Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-10-getting-started-with-machine-learning.md

 And you need to trust me here because, how do you think your machine learning algorithm predicts tomorrow's weather?
 Code?
 Nope.
 Its math translated to code!
 We need a firm grip on fundamental concepts in math to move forward in this fast distruptive technology.

-You can take the courses mentioned above to familiarize yourself with math needed for machine learning.
+We can take the courses mentioned above to familiarize ourselves with math needed for machine learning.
 If you skip this step and think that you can write code without math, you will definitely revisit this line at some point in time.

 <h3 id="programming">Programming</h3>